polterguy/polterguy.github.io/documentation/magic/index.md

 #### POST magic/system/bazar/download-from-url

 This endpoint downloads a file from its specified __[url]__ and saves it to the specified __[folder]__ in your backend.
-The endpoint can only be invoked by a root user, and takes the following payload.
+The endpoint can only be invoked by a root user, and requires the following payload.

 ```json
 {